JordiPolo/minos/README.md

-This is a CLI tool ~~copying~~ heavily inspired on [Dredd](https://github.com/apiaryio/dredd)
+Minos is a CLI tool heavily inspired on [Dredd](https://github.com/apiaryio/dredd)

-It generates requests based on the information in the OpenAPI file describing the service's API.
+It generates requests based on the information in the OpenAPI v3 file describing the service's API.
 It runs them against a live service and compares the responses.
-As opposed to Dredd, Minos not only validates correct responses, but executes edge cases and incorrect cases also.
+In contrast to Dredd, Minos not only focuses on correct responses, it executes edge cases and incorrect cases also.
 See the [Scenarios](#Scenarios) for details.

-Minos is opinionated and expects the OpenAPI file and the service to follow best practices.
+Currently Minos is opinionated and expects the OpenAPI file and the service to follow best practices.
+PRs are welcomed to make it more generic.

 # Installation

 Download the [latest release](https://github.com/jordipolo/minos/releases/latest) for your system.
-Copy them in the directory of the project or in a directory on your PATH.
+Copy it to the directory of your project or somewhere in your PATH.
 These are static binaries, they have zero dependencies and can run in any system without additional software.

 # Usage